jesuserro/ml-retail-sales-predictor/README..md

-# 🧠 IronKaggle - Final Sales Prediction Report
+# 🧠 Final Sales Prediction Report

 This project presents a complete workflow for training, evaluating, and reporting a machine learning model that predicts store sales.
 The output includes a detailed HTML and PDF report with visualizations and metrics, plus saved prediction artifacts.